 1. Would you like to add Angular routing?

-If you are preferring t to create a multi-page website, then press y.
-If you are not, then choose n.
+press y if you are preferring t to create a multi-page website.
+Otherwise choose n.

 2. Which stylesheet format would you like to use?

 Choose any stylesheet format that you are familiar with.
-Here I chose CSS.
+Here I am choosing CSS.

-Now, the app you created can be run using ng serve command.
+Now, the app you created can be run using the ng serve command.

 cd awesome-project ng serve --open

 This launches the server, watches our files, and rebuilds the app as we make changes to those files.
-The –-open (or just -o) option automatically opens our browser to the address http://localhost:4200.
+The –-open (or just -o) option automatically opens our browser to the below address.

-So, we have discussed the steps to install Node.js in our Windows 10 system and installation on Angular 9 using NPM(Node Package Manager).
+So, we have discussed the steps to install Node.js on our Windows 10 system and installation on Angular 11 using NPM(Node Package Manager).